259mit/259mit/README.md

 - Want to learn basics of Computer Vision?
 Check out the repo Image_Processing_interactive!
 - Check out my Dynamic Gesture Recognition Platform: AirInteract.
 - Searching for Data Cleaning and Preprocessing tools?
 Check out my python package MAHA on pypi.
 The downloads are 'OVER 9000!'
 (Any Vegeta fans out here?)
-- For Kaldi Speech Recognition recipes, check AssameseASR and TamilASR
+- For Kaldi Speech Recognition recipes, check AssameseASR and TamilASR.
 - Check out my submission to McGill University McMedHacks Medical Imaging and Deep Learning Hackathon, that my team won in 2 categories, check out DIME and AlphaTauSeed.